Now Microsoft ports Windows 10, Linux to homegrown CPU design

 You want to avoid situations where, for example, one of the integer math units is sitting there without anything to do while work is queuing in other lanes: it's a waste of resources.
 And if an instruction in one lane relies on the output of an instruction behind it in another lane, then processing will be held up.
 All these logistics are scheduled and resolved a billion times a second.
 The processors get the job done.

 However, there may be a better way: the EDGE way, as used in the E2.
 It works by breaking up programs into blocks of simple instructions that can be safely executed together as atomic transactions without data dependencies holding up processing.
-Within the block, the code uses its own private registers, avoiding having to access a global core-wide register file.
-The code is also annotated by the compiler to describe the flow of data through the program, allowing the CPU to schedule instruction blocks accordingly.
+Within each block, the code has access to its own set of private registers, avoiding having to access a global core-wide register file.
+The code is also annotated by the compiler to describe the flow of data through the program, allowing the CPU to schedule instruction blocks efficiently.

 Overall, the aim of this super-RISC approach is to run software faster than rival architectures.